-As a result of our operations in the United States, we are subject to foreign currency risk.
+While the presentation currency of the Company is U.S. dollars, the Australian Dollar remains the functional currency of the Company, and as such as a result of our operations in the United States, we are subject to foreign currency risk.
 Such exposure arises from transactions denominated in currencies other than the functional currency of the entity, primarily from certain of our subsidiaries whose functional currency is U.S. dollars.
 Foreign currency risk arises upon translation of the net assets of such subsidiaries into Australian dollars.
 We record foreign currency gains or losses arising from this risk in the foreign currency translation reserve.
 We currently do not enter into hedging or derivative transactions to manage foreign currency risk.

-Our net exposure to financial instruments denominated in foreign currencies was (\$467,749) at June 30, 2017.
-We estimate that a 10% appreciation of the Australian dollar against the U.S. dollar would have increased our profit and equity by \$41,139 for fiscal 2017.
-We estimate that a 10% depreciation of the Australian dollar against the U.S. dollar would have decreased our profit and equity by \$45,253 for fiscal 2017.
+Our net exposure to financial instruments denominated in foreign currencies was \$0.8 million at June 30, 2019.
+We estimate that a 10% appreciation of the Australian dollar against the U.S. dollar would have increased our profit and equity by \$79,296 for fiscal 2019.
+We estimate that a 10% depreciation of the Australian dollar against the U.S. dollar would have decreased our profit and equity by \$79,296 for fiscal 2019.